sendgrid/sendgrid-nodejs/docs/use-cases/data-residency-set-hostname.md

-# Choosing a hostname to send messages to
+# Choosing a data-residency to send messages to

 Use the `setDataResidency` setter to specify which host to send to:

-Send to EU (hostname: `https://api.eu.sendgrid.com/`)
+Send to EU (data-residency: `https://api.eu.sendgrid.com/`)
 ```js
 const sgMail = require('@sendgrid/mail');
 sgMail.setDataResidency('eu');